-FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SI 1934 ECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2013 or TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE 1934 SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 0-24006 NEKTAR THERAPEUT (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 94-3134940 (IRS Employer Identification No.) 455 Mission Bay Boulevard South San Francisco, California 94158 (Address of principal executive offices) 415-482-5300 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 1 uring the preceding 12 months (or for such shorter period that the registrant was required to file such report equirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of this chapter) during the preceding the preceding the submit and post such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerations of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of arge accelerated filer ⊠ Accelerated filer fon-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exc change Act).
-Yes □ No ⊠ The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 115,757, 050 on August 1, 2012
+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2014 or TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 0-24006 (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (Exact name of registrant as specified in its charter) 94-3134940 (IRS Employer Identification No.) incorporation or organization) 455 Mission Bay Boulevard South San Francisco, California 94158 (Address of principal executive offices) 415-482-5300 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing tirements for the past 90 days.
+Yes ⊠ No □ 4 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File tired to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter od that the registrant was required to submit and post such files).
+Yes \square No \square See Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company. definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Larg ge accelerated filer 🗵 Accelerated filer